simondramsey/GEE-Image_Export/README.md

 Note: Sentinel-2 band resolution is 10m for visible and near infrared bands, and 20m for red-edge and short wave infrared bands

+The platforms names have been shortened in the script to a letter and number combination e.g. L8 for Landsat-8.
+Enter either L5, L7, L8 or S2 as the value for the variable between the quotations to set a satellite platform.
+If left blank, the script defaults to Sentinel-2

 ![Satellite platforms](SatellitePlatform.PNG)

-#### SET ATMOSPHERIC CORRECTION
+#### 2. SET ATMOSPHERIC CORRECTION

-Select whether to use atmospherically corrected surface reflectance imagery.
+Select whether to use atmospherically corrected imagery.
 If left blank top-of-atmosphere reflectance will be selected.

+Surface reflectance imagery has been pre-processed to reduce the affects of atmosphere on imagery.
+Top-of-atmosphere uses the "at sensor" imagery.
+Surface reflectance imagery, if available, should better represent the actual reflectance from the earths surface.

 Note: Sentinel-2 surface reflectance data is available from 2017-03-28 onwards.
 Sentinel-2 top-of-atmosphere data is available from 2015-06-23 onwards.

+Entering SR between the quotations uses surface reflectance imagery, if left blank top-of-atmosphere is used.
 ![Atmospheric Correction](ATMOS.PNG)

 #### SET TIME FRAME